cxxzcc/myNotes/ds/data analysis.md

 slicing or dicing by selecting.
 For example: WHERE Customer.Country.Italy.

-specify the measures that should be included in the result.
+specify measures that result included
 For example: WHERE Measures.Sales.

 d) If a reporting tool can get data either from SQL or from MDX, why not querying the database directly with SQL, instead of querying the data warehouse with MDX?